Cryoseism: Glacial cryoseisms

 A glacial cryoseism or glacial ice quake is a non-tectonic seismic event of the glacial cryosphere.
 A large variety of seismogenic glacial processes arising from internal, ocean calving, or basal processes have been identified and studied.
 Very large calving events in Greenland and Antarctica have been observed to generate seismic events of magnitude 5 or larger.
 Extremely large icebergs can also generate seismic signals that are observable at distances up to thousands of kilometers when they collide or grind across the ocean floor.
-Basal glacial motion be enhanced due to water accumulation underneath a glacier sourced from surface or basal ice melt.
+Basal glacial motion can be enhanced due to water accumulation underneath a glacier sourced from surface or basal ice melt.
 Hydraulic pressure of subglacial water can reduce the friction at the bed, allowing the glacier to suddenly shift and generate seismic waves.
 This type of cryoseism can be very brief, or may last for many minutes.